broeker/spacebook/pages/analytics.md

   order: 73
   parent: Advanced settings
 ---
 If you have a public spacebook, sometimes it can useful (or fun) to get an idea of how many people are visiting.
-This is easy, free (or paid), respects your user's privacy, and has minimal impact on site performance.
+This is easy, free (or paid), respects your user's privacy, and has almost zero impact on site performance.

 ## Cloudflare Analytics (free)